ali-jin/holbertonschool-shell/permissions/README.md

 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to other user to the file hello <br/>
 7-everybody adds execution permission to the owner, the group owner and the others users to the file hello <br/>
-8-James_Bond sets the permission to the file hello
+8-James_Bond sets the permission to the file hello <br/>
+9-John_Doe sets the mode of the file hello <br/>